mezpahlan/Chrome72bug/README.md

 Example app that demonstrate a possible bug in Chrome 72 WebView on Android.
 Clone the repo, load in to Android Studio, build and push to a device.

+## Note

+Turns out this is an issue to do with how we are passing the HTML into the web view.
+See the `fixed` branch for details and the [bug report](https://crbug.com/927408) for discussion.

 ## Background
 We received a report from one of our users today saying that a certain part of our app that relies on a WebView stopped working.
 We tracked it down to being a difference between Chrome 71 and Chrome 72 installed on the device.